IanReid/ABFGP/abfgp-2.f/README.txt

     The above three command lines are roughly similar.
-    Biggest and very important and impacting difference, is that in the first (--multifasta) style, only the target and informant gene loci are offert.
+    Biggest and very important and impacting difference, is that in the first (--multifasta) style, only the target and informant gene loci are offered.
     No prior knowledge on annotated gene models and/or aligned unigenes (as GFF) are offered.
 In the second two command lines (--dirwithloci and --filewithloci), AbgpGeneLocusDirectories are offered as input (see section 6. of this README).